"Editorial board sends a strong message of support to our partners and authors from Ukraine. We are standing for peace, freedom, and justice".

 Research results and discussion (14 pt Normal)

-The main objective of this section is to present the findings of the scientific research and to justify their novelty.
+The main objective of this section is to present the findings of scientific research and to justify their novelty.

 This section shall include: